Jerrell-Marvel/react-news-app-template/README.md

 </li>
 ```

-You can then render anything inside the Link component such as news title.
+You can then render anything inside the Link component such as news title.\
 4. When the Link is clicked it should navigate to "/news/:id" with :id matching as the data id from the API.

 ## News Details Page ("/news/:id")

 Description : this page should show the news with the matching news id with :id in more details.
 This page should get the data from the API [https://api.spaceflightnewsapi.net/v3/articles/${id}](https://api.spaceflightnewsapi.net/v3/articles/18120)

-In order to pass the test, the home page should meet these requirements below :
+### In order to pass the test, the home page should meet these requirements below :

 1. Shows "Loading..." text before the API responds with the news data.
 2. Renders news id and news title from the API.
 When calling the api the id should match with the :id params.
 For example "/news/18120" should fetch the data from [https://api.spaceflightnewsapi.net/v3/articles/18120](https://api.spaceflightnewsapi.net/v3/articles/18120).
 For more details this example might help you :